 Tailem Bend Solar Project began operations April 2019, sending up to 95 MW to the South Australian electricity market each day.

 As an innovative company with a focus on reducing costs, Vena Energy was eager to provide self-forecasts for Tailem Bend.
 Previously only AEMO’s Australian Solar Energy Forecasting System was permitted to forecast solar generation for NEM dispatch, but recently AEMO permitted solar and wind farms to provide their own self-forecasts.
 Accurate forecasts help to integrate solar farms into the NEM and also provide significant financial benefits.
 For solar farms in the NEM, generation forecasts determine their Causer Pays Regulation FCAS costs, which are the solar farm’s share of the cost of maintain system frequency close to 50 Hz during normal operations.
 More accurate forecasts reduce those costs, and the rise of Regulation FCAS prices have risen over create a strong business case for solar self-forecasting.

 Proa’s forecasts are provided by the Proa Forecasting System (PFS), which optimally combines on-site cloud images, geostationary satellite images, and other data to provide highly accurate forecasts of solar generation from 5 minutes up to 7 days ahead.

-“Proa is a leading solar forecast provider — Vena Energy is pleased to partner with Proa for Tailem Bend Solar Farm and achieving the first self-forecast approved by AEMO is a great result.”
+“Proa is a leading solar forecast provider.
+Vena Energy is very pleased with the financial savings from Proa’s forecasts, and we have been pleased to partner with Proa for Tailem Bend Solar Farm.
+Achieving the first self-forecast approved by AEMO is also a great result.”

 Miro Tischljar, Executive General Manager Project Execution & Operations, Vena Energy